CanaryProject/canary-client/README.md

 the creation of new client side stuff in otserv that was not possible before.
-These include, sound system, graphics effects with shaders, modules/addons system, animated textures, styleable user interface, transparency, multi language, in game lua terminal, an OpenGL 1.1/2.0 ES engine that make possible to port to mobile platforms. canary-client is also flexible enough to create tibia tools like map editors just using scripts, because it wasn't designed to be just a client, instead canary-client was designed to be a combination of a framework and tibia APIs.
+These include, sound system, graphics effects with shaders, modules/addons system, animated textures, styleable user interface, transparency, multi language, in game lua terminal, an OpenGL 1.1/2.0 ES engine that make possible to port to mobile platforms.
+Canary-client is also flexible enough to create tibia tools like map editors just using scripts, because it wasn't designed to be just a client, instead canary-client was designed to be a combination of a framework and tibia APIs.